Skip to main content

 2 mentions Positive Neutral Negative

-The game demonstrates excellent stability, running smoothly across various platforms including Linux-based systems like Steam Deck, Legion Go S, and Void Linux, providing a consistently great performance experience.
+The game demonstrates excellent stability, running smoothly across various platforms including Linux-based systems like Steam Deck, Legion Go S, and Void Linux.
+Users consistently report a stable and reliable performance without issues.

 • “Also, runs great on Linux (Steam Deck, Legion Go S, & Void Linux).”